Last updated: March 20, 2023

 Massachusetts drug testing laws

-Drug free workplace policy in Massachusetts
+Drug-free workplace policy in Massachusetts

 - Who will be tested and when?

-- Post-accident testing: Post accident testing should be carried out on an employee when there is reasonable suspicion of drug or alcohol use or possible deterioration.
+- Post-accident testing: Post-accident testing should be carried out on an employee when there is reasonable suspicion of drug or alcohol use or possible deterioration.

-- Random testing: This may occur in a situation where there is great safety concern.
+- Random testing: This may occur in a situation where there is a great safety concern.
 There could be additional testing under relevant circumstances as the employer deems necessary.

 - What will the company test for?

 - All illegal drugs or alcohol will be tested for as the situation may warrant.
-The general policy of the company will be followed and the illegal drugs to be tested will be outline.
+The general policy of the company will be followed and the illegal drugs to be tested will be outlined.
 The company will have to recognize the fact that the state permits the use of medical marijuana, therefore follows the state rules as related to that.

 - Where will the test be done?